fenago/natural-language-processing-workshop/lab_guides/Lab_3.md

 =======

-In this chapter, you learned about the different types of machine learning techniques, such as supervised and unsupervised learning.
+In this lab, you learned about the different types of machine learning techniques, such as supervised and unsupervised learning.
 We explored unsupervised algorithms such as hierarchical clustering and k-means clustering, and supervised learning algorithms, such as